These Common, Weird Period Rumors Are Totally False

 Adding a little lemon juice or apple cider vinegar to a glass of water can be beneficial for your health in other ways, but it’s doubtful that they’ll have any effect on your period.
 In fact, Healthline.com suggests that apple cider vinegar can even bring your period right on time if you’ve been having issues with hormonal imbalances.

 Anti-inflammatories like Ibuprofen do not stop periods; there are medications which can be used to stop period flow, but these are usually given under the care of a Gynaecologist.
 Medications like Ibuprofen or Naproxen are methods of which we’d suggest steering clear.
-While it’s certainly ok to occasionally take over-the-counter pain meds for period pain, these medicines can weaken the stomach lining and put undue pressure on your kidneys.
+While it’s certainly okay to occasionally take over-the-counter pain meds for period pain, these medicines can weaken the stomach lining and put undue pressure on your kidneys.
 We’d recommend an ultrasound scan to make sure women have no other problems before considering this.

-You’d have to imbibe a lot of NSAIDs, which thin the blood, to have any effect on your period.
+While NSAIDs can’t stop or reduce periods, they can help reduce period pains.
 Never take more NSAID pills than your doctor recommends for pain relief, as these meds can be dangerous when taken in large quantities.
-We hope you’ll just pop in a period cup and wait out your natural cycle.
+We hope you’ll just pop in a period cup during your next period and wait out your natural cycle.
 Your body will thank you in the end.

 Dr. Shree Datta is a Consultant Obstetrician and Gynaecologist in London, specialising in women’s health including all menstrual problems such as fibroids and endometriosis.
 Dr. Shree is a keen advocate for patient choice, having written numerous articles and books to promote patient and clinician information.
 Her vision resonates with INTIMINA, with the common goals of demystifying periods and delivering the best possible care to her patients